t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ### Multiple Rocket Jump Bug (NRJ)

-This bug can only be reproduced on weak PC's with bad internet connection.
+This bug can only be reproduced on weak PC's with bad internet connection, supposedly at about 1 FPS.
 When the game freezes, you can shoot multiple rockets but they will be released at once when the game is unfrozen.
 This game lag can be caused by pressing the `Screenshot` button (F12 by default).
 It's hard to reproduce on a modern PC with a good internet connection.
 You can see on the video that this bug was used on custom DMPCF maps to make those rocket jumps even higher.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/6j6DmdisLXw?si=LWX3om-ZNVFg73qs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>